Longitudinal Survey of Immigrants to Canada (LSIC)

 All of the information for the sampled individuals was collected in a face-to-face, or telephone interview when a face-to-face was not possible, using a computer-assisted interviewing (CAI) application.
 Interviews were conducted in one of 15 languages.
-The 15 languages selected cover approximately 93% of the new immigrant population in Canada.
-For Wave 3, interviews lasted approximately 65 minutes.
+The 15 languages selected cover approximately 93% of the immigrant population in Canada.
+For Wave 1, interviews lasted approximately 90 minutes.

-The Wave 3 LSIC population of interest consists of immigrants who have been in Canada for four years.
-For a variety of reasons, new immigrants are a highly mobile population during their first years in Canada.
+The Wave 1 LSIC target population consists of immigrants who have been in Canada for only six months.
+For a variety of reasons, new immigrants are a highly mobile population during their first six months in Canada.
 Respondent tracking is therefore necessary.

 In the LSIC, proxy interviews are not allowed.
 The only exception is in the Income module, where the person most knowledgeable (PMK) regarding family income is asked to answer the questions.

 Please refer to Chapter 6.0 (Data Collection) of the Wave 1 User Guide for detailed information.

 The information for the sampled individuals was collected in a face-to-face or telephone interview using a computer-assisted interviewing application.
 As such, it was possible to build various edits and checks into the questionnaire in order to ensure that high quality information was collected.

 Flow pattern edits were automatically built into the CAI system.
 For example, for questions pertaining to a spouse/partner or child, the CAI system would automatically refer to the relationship information of all household members collected in the Entry Module to determine whether the longitudinal respondent had a spouse/partner or child living with them.
 Some general consistency edits were included as part of the CAI system, and interviewers were able to "slide back" to previous questions to correct for inconsistencies.
 Range edits were also built into the CAI system for questions asking for numeric values.
 If numbers entered were outside the range, the system generated a pop-up window.